 “The American Psychiatric Association proscribes its members from commenting on the mental health of public figures under a nonbinding rule known as “the Goldwater Rule, which originated after a 1964 magazine article that surveyed more than a thousand psychiatrists about Barry Goldwater’s emotional suitability for holding the office of president.
 (Goldwater later sued for libel and won a monetary settlement.)

 The fact that many mental health professionals routinely violate the Goldwater Rule does not invalidate it.
-Those of us in the health professions who are solicited for comments about public events would be wise to heed its rationale, regardless of our specialty”
+Those of us in the health professions who are solicited for comments about public events would be wise to heed its rationale, regardless of our specialty”– John Henning Schumann, MD

 This is an especially huge problem in America where people keep waving off white male shooters as sick instead of addressing the underlying problems of gun control, racism, male entitlement and other things – so many factors can combine to lead to people being violent, mental illness is neither a prerequisite nor a major cause.

-You can call them and their acts lots of things: deplorable, entitled wankers; wastes of space; foul, unthinking, unfeeling; inexcusable trophy-hunting poor attempts at human beings – instead of nutters/mentals/batshit etc.
+You can call them and their acts lots of things: deplorable, entitled wankers; wastes of space; foul, unthinking, unfeeling; inexcusable trophy-hunting poor excuses for human beings – instead of nutters/mentals/batshit etc.

 It seems most people don’t fully equate humans and other animals morally (nor do our laws) – and most people have a sliding scale, where the big, cute, fluffy things get more attention than other species.
 Many would look at those who do equate all life and say they are mentally ill!!
 (I’m not doing that, but if you found someone picking up an ant and having a chat to it, you might snap-judge them odd at least.
 Or not, I talk to just about anything that moves – except people of course).